explodinglabs/explodinglabs.github.io/_posts/2021-01-11-how-to-write-6x-less-code.markdown

 Maybe you're catching the exception to ignore it, this is usually a bad idea as well.

 Just let exceptions occur.
-Stop wrapping everything in a net.
+Stop wrapping everything in little nets.

 _You're only adding noise to the code._